Submit a FAFSA

-It is a good idea to meet with a counselor each semester prior to enrolling in classes to discuss your program of study and course options.
+It is a good idea to meet with an academic advisor each semester prior to enrolling in classes to discuss your program of study and course options.
 Call to make an appointment.
 If you enroll and do not attend, you must formally withdraw through Enrollment Services.
 If you do not withdraw during the refund period as described in the College Catalog, you will be billed for the tuition and fees for the classes.

 Financial aid awards are frozen after the first 10 class days of the official semester start date for the fall and spring semesters, and after the first five class days of the official semester start date for the summer session.
 Awards are not recalculated (increased or decreased) due to changes in enrollment status (adds or drops) that occur after this date unless the change results from a class cancellation or dropping a late-starting class within the refund period.

 New award letters are not automatically sent when enrollment status changes affect award(s).

 If you are enrolled in a class that you never attend or that begins after the normal refund period (the sixth week of the semester for fall and spring; fifth week for summer), receive financial aid for that class, and the class is subsequently canceled, you may be liable to repay a portion of your financial aid.